Fangjin98/Fangjin98.github.io/source/_posts/DayDayUp.md

 We first give the defintion of _duration_, _estimated duration_ and _real durations_.

 1. _duration_ is the total time to complete a todo.
-When you completed a todo (pressed the checkbox), The application would calculate the _duration_ by subtracting the creation time from the completion time.
+When you completed a todo (pressed the checkbox), the application would calculate the _duration_ by subtracting the creation time from the completion time.
 Only finished todos have the _duration_.
 2. _estimated duration_ is set when (after) you create a todo.
 It is the duration you expect to complete this todo.
 The _estimated duration_ is set by users for unfinished todos.
 3. _real durations_ are calculated by DayDayUp based on the _duration_ of finished todos.
 It is a set of values, representing the _durations_ under different probabilities.